kshitizsaini113/L2-Emulator/Project_Implementation/README.md

 5) The file [network_topology.c](network_topology.c) is used for creating network topologies.

+6) The file [utils.h](utils.h) is used to define various structures.

-6) The file [main.c](main.c) is used to call the functions.
+7) The file [main.c](main.c) is used to call the functions.

-7) Makefile is created to make the project compilation easy.
+8) Makefile is created to make the project compilation easy.

+> LibCli - An external library is used to add the functionality of Command Line to the project and make the project more interactive.
+We often use Menu-driven programs but they fails when we have a huge functionality to implement.
+To overcome the challenge, we are using LibCli.

 ## Running the project